ronak0001/FaceRecognitionusingSingularValueDecomposition/README.md

 Note: Add some images of faces to a folder having name "Database" in the working directory before running this code.

-P.S.: You can also make a bit change and put a threshold, and say all the values of euclidean distance having lesser value than threshold are recognized images.
+P.S.: You can also do a bit change in algorithm and put a threshold, and say all the values of euclidean distance having lesser value than threshold are recognized images.